 Walnut, Thyme and Honey Cheese Topping (I used on Camembert):

-- 2 Tbsp honey plus more to drizzle top after baking
+- 2 Tablespoons honey, plus more to drizzle top after baking

 - 3 Tablespoons chopped walnuts

 - Pinch Finishing salt, such as Fleur de sel